-The Executive Director, also called Coordinator, President, Chief Operating Officer, or CEO, is responsible for the overall direction in which the NGO moves, and the responsibility for managing the day-to-day activities of the NGO.
-The Executive Director is also member of the board - usually its Executive Secretary and reports to the Board.

-The Board of Directors and the Executive Director may be assisted by advisors.
-These advisors are optional but are useful to create a good image of the NGO, and enhance its "brand name" besides providing specialist advice for the NGO.
+The President, also called Executive Director, Coordinator, Chief Operating Officer, or CEO, is responsible for the overall direction in which the NGO moves, and the responsibility for managing the day-to-day activities of the NGO.
+The President is also member of the board - usually its Executive Secretary and reports to the Board.
+The Board of Directors and the President may be assisted by advisors.
+These advisors are optional but are useful to create a good image of the NGO and enhance its "brand name" besides providing specialist advice for the NGO.